CyberMiles/web3-cmt.js/docs/api/validator.md

 web3.cmt.stake.validator.acceptAccountUpdate(acceptObject [, callback])
 ```

 A validator uses its new address to accept an account updating request.
+JSON RPC method: `cmt_acceptCandidacyAccountUpdate`.

 ### Parameters